 Management of pupil mental and emotional health issues will be assessed on a case by case basis.
-The DSL and senior pastoral staff may meet to discuss whether a pupil is fit to remain in school, and in particular whether they are fit to remain in boarding.
-This meeting will evaluate the following: whether the pupil is a potential risk to themselves or to others; whether the pupil needs a greater level of supervision than can be reasonably accommodated in a boarding setting, particularly in regards to weekend and overnight supervision; whether there is a risk of 'contagion', should the pupil remain in school; what the effects are on their peers; and consideration of available medical and mental health support.
-Guidance from the schools safeguarding team and medical professionals will be sought, but the decision will be ultimately one taken by the school in the best interests of the pupil and the interests of the wider school community.
-Therefore if the school considers that the presence of a pupil in school is having a detrimental effect on the wellbeing and safety of other members of the community or that a pupil's mental health concern cannot be managed effectively and safely within the school, the Headmaster reserves the right to request that parents withdraw their child temporarily until appropriate reassurances have been met.
+The Headmaster and Director of Pupil Welfare will consider whether a pupil is fit to remain in school, and in particular whether they are fit to remain in boarding.

+This review will evaluate the following: whether the pupil is a potential risk to themselves or to others; whether the pupil needs a greater level of supervision than can be reasonably accommodated in a boarding setting, particularly in regards to weekend and overnight supervision; whether there is a risk of 'contagion', should the pupil remain in school; what the effects are on their peers; and consideration of available medical and mental health support.

+Guidance from the schools' safeguarding team and medical professionals will be sought, but the decision will be ultimately one taken by the Headmaster in the best interests of the pupil and the interests of the wider school community.
+Therefore, if the Headmaster considers that the presence of a pupil in school is having a detrimental effect on the wellbeing and safety of other members of the community or that a pupil's mental health concern cannot be managed effectively and safely within the boarding environment, the Headmaster reserves the right to request that parents withdraw their child temporarily until appropriate reassurances have been met.